• Home

 Instructions

-1. Whisk together canola oil, lime juice and Sriracha sauce and pour into a gallon sized plastic bag.
+• Whisk together vegetable oil, lime juice, and Sriracha sauce and pour into a gallon-sized plastic bag.

-5. Bake at 350 degrees for 30-35 minutes rack in the middle position.
-Then, open the oven door slightly and broil for the bacon chicken bites until the bacon is crispy, turning the chicken ever couple of minutes to prevent burning.
-I broiled these bacon chicken bites on high, rack in the middle position, for a total of 9 minutes and turned the chicken 3 times.
-Be sure to watch carefully because ovens vary and food can burn quickly while broiling.
+• Bake at 350˚F for 30-35 minutes.
+Then, open the oven door slightly and broil the bacon chicken bites until the bacon is crispy, turning the chicken every couple of minutes to prevent burning.
+Be sure to watch carefully because ovens vary, and food can burn quickly while broiling.

 Looking for more Gold’n Plump chicken recipes?
 Find them here: